CpaterCodes/CV/README.md

 ## Work Experience

+#### Tiberone (May 2020 - September 2020):

+- Tasked with explaining DevOps concepts to non=technical colleagues
+- Handled Administrative tasks and information relevant to these tasks, assisting smooth operation of the company amidst the COVID-19 Pandemic
-From May 2020 to September 2020 in the midst of the COVID-19 Pandemic, I was able to secure remote work from Tiberone, an IT consultancy agency who were developing a data visualisation interface for a much larger telecommunications firm.
+- Took the opportunity to shadow a team of SQL developers on a data visualisation interface project for a much larger company
-In this time I had various tasks, from shadowing SQL developers on the project to explaining DevOps concepts to non-technical colleagues and gathering relevant administrative information to assist the company’s operation in challenging times.

-In the summer of 2019, I also undertook information retrieval and factsheet writing for the non-formal learning organisation CLOCK.
-This involved reading and taking notes from multiple academic sources at the British library which I would later condense into a useful summary.

-During the summer of 2019, I engaged in two weeks of temporary work with the City University administration in the school of arts and social sciences, entering data from questionnaires into microsoft excel and subsequently calibrating spreadsheets to graph the data and perform tests of statistical significance.

-(Currently jobhunting with Makers academy, so no coding related work experience yet).
+#### Information retrieval for CLOCK (Summer 2019):

+- Searched for sources concerning non-formal learning within the British Library
+- Read various chapters and articles from which I took notes
+- Compiled my findings into useful summaries for use by my employer

+#### Administrative work within the School of Arts and Social Sciences, City University London (Spring 2019):

+- Administered questionnaires
+- Entered data into a spreadsheet
+- Established charts and tests of statistical significance using the data collected

 ## Pursuits in my spare time